Before you start

 - Research area is selected from a dropdown list.

 - Fill in Specify research area if needed.

-- Brief summary of intended use of grant gives the essential information on the project (50-500 characters).
+- Brief summary of intended use of grant gives the most essential information on the project (50-500 characters).

 - Supervisors box is only for doctoral students and post-doctoral scientists: give the names of all supervisors of your doctoral dissertation research.
-Post-doctoral scientists are asked also to fill in the name of the research group leader if they work in a research group.
+Post-doctoral scientists are asked to fill in also the name of the research group leader if they work in a research group.

 - Research location is the organization of the applicant or other organization, which has committed to provide research facilities to the applicant of a research grant.